The Three’s Company TV theme song may not be the most recognizable TV theme song in existence, but it’s got to be close. You know...

 There’s an amusing story in how that happened.
 Ray Charles told a reporter in 2008 that he was asked to teach the tune to the show’s stars – John Ritter, Suzanne Somers and Joyce DeWitt – and after about an hour, he was asked by the producers how he thought they were doing.

-Charles didn’t want to say anything bad, and so he said, “I’m not sure.”
+Charles didn’t want to say anything negative about the actors' performance, and so he said, “I’m not sure.”
 The Three’s Company producers then said, “Well, we are.
 We like the way you sing it.”
 And so they hired Ray Charles and ultimately Julia Rinker-Miller.

 Ray Charles, born Charles Raymond Offenberg, died in 2015.
 For those wondering, the legendary Ray Charles died in 2004.